metaborg/gradle.config/README.md

     }

-## Development
-To develop this plugin, first enable it in the root Gradle build.
-In `/repo.properties`, ensure the following line is set to `true`:

-    gradle.config=true

-This will enable the project, ensuring that the developed version is used instead of the released version whenever you build.
-It also allows your IDE to recognize the project and its sources.

 ## Deployment
-First, ensure your changes work correctly by [enabling the plugin](#development) and building the project.
+First, ensure your changes work correctly by building the project.
 Then push the changes to the `develop` branch.
 Once the online build succeeds, merge the develop branch with `master` and tag the commit to make a release.
 The tag format is: `release-1.2.3`.

-## Git Version Control Tasks
-The `org.metaborg.gradle.config.devenv` plugin, applied to the root of this project, provides tasks for Git version control.
-The most important tasks are:

-- `repoStatus` — Provides the status of the repository.
-- `repoUpdate` — Updates the repositories.
-- `repoPush` — Pushes the current branch of the repository.

-To list all tasks, issue:

-    ./gradlew tasks